BetonQuest/BetonQuest/docs/Documentation/Migration.md

 - The `experience` objective, condition and event now supports decimal numbers.
   For example, you can use `experience 1.5` to check for one and a half level.
   You can convert raw experience points to levels, using such decimal numbers.

+### 2.0.0-DEV-538 - Smelt Objective

+The `smelt` objective now requires a item instead io a BlockSelector.
+So if you used the BlockSelector until now, you now need to define the item you want to smelt in the items section.
+It is recommended to use the `/q item` command to save the target item from in-game if you hold it in your hand.
+After you done this, you need to replace the BlockSelector with the item name in the `smelt` objective.